lucasvoncorvin/ASC-ODE/docs/example_mechsystems.md

 ## 4.1 The Jacobian and Why We Need It

-Because our system contains nonlinear springs and holonomic constraints enforced by Lagrange multipliers, the right-hand side
+Because our system contains nonlinear springs and constraints enforced by Lagrange multipliers, the right-hand side

 $$